 - Chronic pain recovery program to learn how to deal with pain without addictive painkillers

-- Inpatient rehab, which includes intensive treatment and a low staff-to-resident ratio
+- Inpatient drug rehab program, which includes intensive treatment and a low staff-to-resident ratio

 - Community integration and alumni program activities